 To know truth,

 – Emanuel Kant

 Revised Fourth Edition.
 10 Year Anniversary.

 Synopsis: Why do we have to participate in the destruction of the earth to survive?
 Why do we have to work to buy food?
 Weren’t food and land free once?
 Is there a better way to live?
 Are we living our truth?
 Are there skills we are not being taught?
 What changes will make a real difference?

 Culturequake: The Restoration Revolution reveals our only long-term solutions by taking a hard look at how we got here and why we may not be able to fix civilization.
 Chuck Burr shows us better ways to live beyond modern consumer culture.

 By seeing through whole-systems eyes, we can start living more in tune with our needs and more deeply connected to the earth.
 Don’t wait!—read this book and let us create a new culture together.

 While not everyone is ready to drop their current lifestyles, the idea that there is a different way to live that harmonizes our relations with all living beings is both comforting and exciting.
-Culturequake is a highly recommended read. — Kris Holstrom, New Community Coalition, San Miguel County Sustainability Coordinator, Telluride, Colorado.
+Culturequake is a highly recommended read. — Kris Holstrom, New Community Coalition, San Miguel County Commissioner and Sustainability Coordinator, Telluride, Colorado.

 Tying together the bits and pieces, the anecdotes, stories and flashes of recognition for the first time. — Marc Hurlbert